 Finding the fun: reward cycles

 Since the Forge has lost some currency in popular RPG discourse, we don’t much talk about its theoretical fruits.
-In the following blog post, I’ll recover and clarify the Forgie notion “reward cycle”.
-Once it’s developed, we can in future work untangle confusions around “roll vs role play”, fun, incentive, and the overall role of rules in a game.
-We can talk about how specific rules help play groups achieve their creative ends.
+In the following blog post, I’ll recover the Forgie notion of "reward cycle", with copious examples, mostly from actual play, disambiguating it from other concepts and showing how it sometimes works in play or goes astray.

 Group RPGs are social games.
 When I play well, I get a collective affective response.
 When things are going well, creatively, I can literally see it on the face of everyone playing.
 We’re all leaning in.
 (Note that “things going well, creatively” is not the same as “things going well for our characters”, as I will discuss.)
 Likewise I can see it when we’re not creatively engaged, because we’re leaning back, our eyes are neither widened nor narrowed.

-In some games, “good play” means the same as “tactically effective play”, stepping up to the bat, meeting a challenge.
+In some games, “good play” usually means the same as “tactically effective play”, stepping up to the bat, meeting a challenge.
 In such a game, I lean in when I see someone making a bold, well-considered maneuver, or when a new challenge is introduced.
 I’m likewise hooked when I get to see the results of those maneuvers, whatever those results are.
+I even like watching people make mistakes, as long as they're doing their best.

 By contrast, I check right out around sloppiness, silliness, laziness, and foolishness.
 Dickering too.
 Lengthy white room strategizing too.